0x444454/mandelbr8/README.md

 ### Rendering

-The rendering is done in two passes.
+The rendering is done in one or two passes.
+The second pass is performed if the machine supports "high" resolution.

 The first pass is low-resolution and serves two purposes:
 - Quick preview of rendered image.